Zimbra-Community/reply-by-filter/README.md

 # Zimbra send replies triggered by filters (beta work in progress)

-While you could always configure Zimbra filters to send automated replies over CLI using `/opt/zimbra/bin/zmmailbox -z -m account@domain.com afrl "Filter_name" active any address "to,cc" all is "alias@domain.com" reply "Auto reply message" stop` this feature was not available to the end user in the Web Interface.
+While you could always configure Zimbra filters to send automated replies over CLI using:

+`/opt/zimbra/bin/zmmailbox -z -m account@domain.com afrl "Filter_name" active any address "to,cc" all is "alias@domain.com" reply "Auto reply message" stop`

+this feature was not available to the end user in the Web Interface.

 This Zimlet adds a button in Preferences -> Filters -> Create Filter to add this functionality.